LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W01-D2-BasicHtmlElements.md

 ## Review

-(10 minutes)

 - Visual Studio Code

-- - Create a new file and rename it
+  - Create a new file and rename it

   - Add HTML “boiler plate”